open-life-science/internships/guidance/accepted.md

   * If you could work on your project longer, what features would you like to see added?
   * What's left to do?

-This blog post will be "permanent" and for GSoC will be used to submit to Google as your work product.
+This blog will be your permanent record of your GSoC contributions.